Chartered Surveyors in Eastbourne

 Home Buyer Reports and Building Surveys in Eastbourne

-When you buy an Eastbourne property – indeed any property – you need either a Home Buyer Report or a more detailed Building Survey Report.
-At Robinson Elliott Chartered Surveyors we complete both types of report to the highest professional standards, allowing purchasers to buy their home with confidence.
+When you buy an Eastbourne property, you need either a Home Buyer Report or a more detailed Building Survey Report.
+We complete both types of reports to the highest professional standards, allowing purchasers to buy their home with confidence.

-We have extensive local knowledge of the Eastbourne area, so we know the issues that can arise with buildings of all kinds in the area.
-You’re never far from the sea here, and its effect on property should never be ignored.
-That’s why, if you’re thinking of buying in Eastbourne, you need a professional firm which knows the area as well as Robinson Elliott Chartered Surveyors.
+We have extensive local knowledge of the Eastbourne property market, so we know the issues that can arise with buildings of all kinds in the area.
+If you’re thinking of buying in Eastbourne, you need a professional firm which knows the area as well.

 Is there a risk of flooding and coastal erosion in Sussex?